sinProject-Inc/sveltekit-authentication-example/README.md

 npm run dev -- --open
 ```

-## Set initial data only for the first time
+## Insert initial data only for the first time

-Write Roles and Lifetime settings:
+Insert roles and lifetimes settings:

 visit http://localhost:5173/initialize_database

 ## How to sign in

-1. visit sign in page
+1. Visit sign in page
 2. Enter your email address
 3. Check your email for PIN code
 4. Enter PIN code